hbc/Intro-to-Unix/lessons/02_searching_files.md

 #### Removing duplicate exons
 Now, we need to remove those exons that show up multiple times for different genes or transcripts.

-We can use some new tools `sort` and `uniq` to extract only those unique exons.  `uniq` is a command that will omit repeated adjacent lines of data if they are exactly the same.
-Therefore, we need to sort our data by genomic coordinates first to make sure that all matching exons are adjacent to each other.

-We can use the `sort` command with the `-k` option for sort to specify which column(s) to sort on.
+We can use a new tool, `sort`, to remove exons that show up more than once.
+We can use the `sort` command with the `-u` option to return only unique lines and the `-k` option for sort to specify which column(s) to sort on.
 Note that this does something similar to cut's '-f'.

-`$ sort -k3,4 chr1_exons | uniq`
+`$ sort -uk3,4 chr1_exons`

 ####Counting the total number of exons
 Now, to count how many unique exons are on chromosome 1, we need to pipe the output to `wc -l`:

-`$ sort -k3,4 chr1_exons | uniq | wc -l`
+`$ sort -uk3,4 chr1_exons | wc -l`

 ****
 **Final Exercise**

-1) How could have you have determined the number of total exons by combining all of the previous commands (starting with the original chr1-hg19_genes.gtf), into a single command (no intermediate files) using pipes?
+How could have you have determined the number of total exons by combining all of the previous commands (starting with the original chr1-hg19_genes.gtf), into a single command (no intermediate files) using pipes?

-2) There is an argument for the 'sort' command that will only keep unique lines of data.
-Determine the number of unique exons without using the 'uniq' command.

-3) There is an argument for the 'uniq' command that will count the number of occurrences of non-unique exons.
-Use the uniq command to count the number of non-unique exons and determine the most occurrences of an exon in the dataset.
 ****